preservim/vim-thematic/README.markdown

   configured via background
 * `airline-theme` - plugin for theming your status bar
-* `sign-column-color-fix` - temporarily modifies colorscheme to force gutter background
+* `sign-column-color-fix` - temporarily modifies colorscheme to force gutter background to match Normal background
-* `diff-color-fix` - temporarily modifies colorscheme to force diff character color
+* `diff-color-fix` - temporarily modifies colorscheme to force diff character color to a standard red/green/yellow
-* `fold-column-color-mute` - temporarily modifies colorscheme to hide indicators in foldcolumn
+* `fold-column-color-mute` - temporarily modifies colorscheme to hide indicators, matching Normal text background
+* `number-column-color-mute` - temporarily modifies colorscheme to hide numbers, matching Normal text background

 The following options are for GUI-based Vim only (they will be ignored if you're running a console-based Vim):